 BENEFITS OF PELVIC FLOOR THERAPY

 1 in 3 women have pelvic floor dysfunction and many men experience symptoms too.
 It is very common, but it is not normal and it can be resolved!
-Our pelvic floor therapists Elizabeth de Jong Westman, Jennifer Laroy, and Penny Wilson treat women and men for incontinence and other pelvic floor disorders at our Broadway and Kerrisdale locations.
+Our pelvic floor therapists Jennifer Laroy, Jodie Pulsifer and Penny Wilson treat women and men for incontinence and other pelvic floor disorders at our Broadway and Kerrisdale locations.

 Pelvic Floor Therapy is beneficial for women and men of any age experiencing problems that could be related to pelvic floor issues.
 This could be difficulty with bladder or bowel control, sexual pain or dysfunction, constipation, pelvic organ prolapse, and pelvic, tailbone or lower back pain.
 It is also useful during and after pregnancy to optimize birthing and prevention of post partum issues.